cuny-nytech/single-purpose/README.md

 Download the files

-in Terminal: run install bundler ( to utilize the versions of sinatra and ruby specified)
+in Terminal: install bundler ( to utilize the versions of sinatra and ruby specified)

 in Terminal: heroku create